ajpelu/qpyr_dendro/man/ms_1_material_methods.md

 Resilience
 ----------

-To evaluate the effects of the disturbance events on greeennes and tree growth we used four resilience indices proposed by Lloret *et al.* (2011): resilience (*Rs*), resistance, recovery (*Rc*) and relative resilience (*RRs*).
-We computed the values of these indices for tree growth and greenness during each drought event.
-We considered 2005 and 2012 as a single drought event.
+To evaluate the effects of the disturbance events on greeennes and tree growth we used four resilience indices proposed by Lloret *et al.* (2011): resilience (*Rs*), resistance (*Rt*), recovery (*Rc*) and relative resilience (*RRs*).

 The resistance index (*Rt*) quantifies the severity of the impact of the disturbance in the year it occurred.
 It is estimated as the ratio between the performance during and befor the disturbance:

 Resistance (*Rt*) = Drought / Predrought

-The Recovery index (*Rc*) is the ability to recover relative to the damage experienced during disturbance, and it is estimated as the ratio between performance after and during disturbance:
+The Recovery index (*Rc*) is the ability to recover from disturbance relative to its severity, and it is estimated as the ratio between performance after and during disturbance:

 Recovery (*Rc*) = Postdrought / Drought

-The Resilience index (*Rs*) is the capacity to reach pre-disturbance performance levels, and it is estimated as the ratio between the performance after and before disturbance: Resilience (*Rs*)
+The Resilience index (*Rs*) is the capacity to reach pre-disturbance performance levels, and it is estimated as the ratio between the performance after and before disturbance:

-Re

-The indices For each target variable (tree growth and greenness) the indices evaluate
+Resilience (*Rs*) = Postdrought / Predrought

+The Relative Resilience (*RRs*) is the resilience weighted by the severity of the disturbance, and it is estimated as:

+Relative Resilience (*RRs*) = (Postdrought - Drought) / Predrought

+We computed the values of these indices for tree growth and greenness during each drought event.
+We considered 2005 and 2012 as singles drought events.
+The Predrought and Postdrought values of each target variable (i.e.: tree growth or EVI) we computed as the mean value during a period of three years before and after the disturbance events respectively. (:red\_circle: Incluir algo de computación de ventana temporal 2,3,4 años: hacerlo tanto en dendro como en EVI)

 Statistical analysis
 --------------------

--   Evaluación de la resiliencia en cada variable
+-   Explore anomalies EVI
--   Long-term trends in RW
+-   Explore long and short term trends in RW :red\_circle: ver correo Guillermo
--   Anomalías en EVI??
+-   ANOVA analysis EVI events and populations

 References
 ----------